Melodies & Composers

 His love affair with the painter Suzanne Valadon inspired the young Satie for his most famous chanson.
 ‘Je te veux – I want you!’ – an absolutely unmistakable message to the beloved.
 Today, Satie is well known for a different composition: his three 1888 Gymnopédies for piano are equally appreciated by listeners and performers for their melancholy simplicity.
 The three quarter time has our music box melody in common with them; however, the grace and freshness of Satie’s chanson recall the music of the Montmartre nightspots.
 Paris mon amour!

-Our Musical boxes playing this melody are:
+Our Musical boxes playing this melody:

 The first hit in the world